Clarkson-Applied-Data-Science/2024_ia651_Sheehe_Weaver/README.md

 ![Confusion_matrix](confussion_matrix.png)

+This confusion matrix shows that for both positive and negative labeling, the model predicts correctly 5 out of 6 times for an accuracy of 83.33%.

 [Go To Top](#machine-learning-final-project)

 ## Conclusions

-Overall, the models using non PCA data performed relatively weak compared to models created using PCA.
-Using PCA was very successful for this project and allowed for 4 principal components out of 8 to account for just over 90% of the variance in the model.
+Overall, before the data was binned, Linear Regression and SVR preformed similar with or without the PCA data and in some cases Linear Regression was the ideal model to use.
+The advantage to PCA for this data set was that you could use only 4 of the 8 PCs to account for over 90% of the variation in the model.

 After binning the data and using Logistic Regression and SVC we would make more accurate predictions on if a team would have a positive or negative goal_differential.